 This is what we saw in many dioceses when the new English Roman Missal came out a few years ago, with bishops of different dioceses publishing norms to be taught at every parish.
 I knew, for example, it happened in Toronto, Ottawa, Hamilton, and London Ontario.
-So, for example, in Toronto and Hamilton, people kneel from after “Holy Holy” to the Great Amen, but in Ottawa, only until the Memorial Acclamation.
+So, for example, in Toronto and Hamilton, people kneel from after “Holy Holy” to the Great Amen, but in Ottawa, only from the epiclesis to the Memorial Acclamation.

 So how do you know what to do if you are new to a city?
-Just stay kneeling and observe what everybody else do.
-If they get up at Memorial Acclamation, you get up.
-If they get up before that, you stay put until Memorial Acclamation.
+Just observe and follow what everybody else does.

 And what do you do if nobody kneels?
 Now, that would depend on the situation.
 Sometimes it could be because it is an outdoor Mass with no soft and safe surface to kneel on, then standing is fine.
 But if kneeling is possible and it would not create a disturbance, kneeling is preferred.